Ductless Mini-Splits 101: What They Do & How You Benefit

 The cost savings can be immense over 12-15 years due to the equipment’s efficiency.
 Your comfort level will increase dramatically.
 And installing a mini-split can be the difference between never using a room, and it being your favorite room in the house.

-Single-head units start at around $5,000 for equipment and installation, but the cost can climb from there depending on several factors, including the types of heads being installed and how many heads your system has.
+The cost can vary depending on several factors, including the types of heads being installed and how many heads your system has.

 Lastly, even if you’re just interested in the cooling properties of mini-splits, always consider ones that both heat and cool.
 The cost difference is usually minimal, and you can’t retrofit a cooling-only unit to do heating once it’s installed.

 If you’re considering a ductless system, there’s no bad time to speak to a licensed HVAC contractor to discuss your specific options, get a free estimate, and make the decision that’s right for your home.